Guide to the best Broadway shows for kids in 2023

 Do Broadway shows accommodate children with disabilities?

-Broadway theatres do have specific seating available for wheelchair users.
+Broadway theatres have specific seating available for wheelchair users.
 This is the only universal accessibility measure on Broadway.
 Certain shows do, however, have specific performances that feature closed captions, sign language interpretation, or a "relaxed" experience with minimal sensory stimuli.
-These are not offered regularly at most Broadway shows, but Roundabout Theatre Company's Broadway and Off-Broadway shows offer these types of performances, and shows like Winnie the Pooh: The New Musical Adaptation have minimal stimuli that is accessible to children with sensory limitations.
+These are not offered regularly at most Broadway shows, but Roundabout Theatre Company's Broadway and Off-Broadway shows offer these types of performances, and certain shows have minimal flashy stimuli that is accessible to children with sensory limitations.

 Why you should take kids to a Broadway show